-Errors are the norm, not the exception, when working with data.
-By now, you’ve probably heard the statistic that 88% of spreadsheets contain errors.
-Since we cannot safely assume that any of the data we work with is error-free, our mission should be to find and tackle errors in the most efficient way possible.
+Errors are the norm rather than the exception when working with data.
+You’ve probably heard the statistic that 88% of spreadsheets contain errors.
+Since we cannot assume that any of the data we work with is error-free, our mission is to find and tackle errors in the most efficient way possible.
 Everyone has their own way of catching errors, but here are a few quick strategies that have helped me over the years:

 For continuous variables, checking the minimum and maximum values for each column can give you a quick idea of whether your values are falling within the correct range.
 For example, with a variable like age, I want to make sure that my minimum value makes sense, and that I’m not maxing out somewhere in the 400’s.
 Checking min and max values is a great way to spot extra zeroes or missing digits, and fix them before they enter an analysis.

 The easiest way to find missings is to perform a count, if you have this function available.
 If not, there are other ways to find missing values.
 Try sorting your columns (both ‘ascending’ and ‘descending’) to see if any missing values exist in your columns, or filtering your dataset such that you’re only looking at records with a missing value.
 While sometimes missing values are inevitably due to chance, it’s worth double-checking to see if there might be an underlying reason for missingness, and address them as best you can.